-Sixth Formers at Ardingly choose between A Levels, the International Baccalaureate or BTEC courses.
-Both students and parents receive guidance and advice to help students make informed decisions, but ultimately students are free to select the appropriate programme for them.
+A Levels, the International Baccalaureate or BTEC courses are offered at Ardingly College.
+Both students and parents receive guidance and advice to help students make informed decisions.

 In the sixth form the international pupils predominantly choose the IB course of study and the majority of British pupils choose A levels.
 Although this separates many of them in lessons they mix well together during their extra-curricular pursuits and social time.